Bovi-analytics/cow_behaviour_2025/README.md

 Teams are encouraged to use this template as a starting point for their projects and customize it according to their specific needs.
 The same tree structure should be used in Blob Storage for consistent data organization.

+---

 ## Directory Structure

 ![Dir tree](src/misc/readme_data/dir_tree.png?raw=true "Dir tree")

+---

 ## Usage Instructions

 ### 1. Forking the Template Repository

-To work with this template and have a workflow that allows for later updates and pull requests on shared code (for example, enhancements to utility functions), you should **fork the repository from the organization rather than creating a repository from a template**.
-Forking retains the full commit history and establishes a connection to the main template so you can pull in updates later.
+To work with this template while keeping the original clean, you should **fork the repository from the organization**.
+Forking creates an independent copy of the repository under your account while maintaining a connection to the original (parent) repository.
+This allows you to:

+- Work privately on your fork without affecting the original.
+- Pull updates from the original template when needed.
+- Contribute improvements back to the original by creating pull requests.

-**Steps to fork and clone:**
+#### **Steps to Fork and Clone:**

 1. **Fork the Repository:**
-In GitHub, navigate to the organization’s template repository and click **Fork**.
-This creates an independent copy of the repository under your own GitHub account.
+    - Go to the organization’s template repository on GitHub.
+    - Click **Fork** in the top-right corner.
+This creates a copy of the repository under your GitHub account.
 2. **Clone Your Fork Locally:**
-Replace `<your-fork-url>` with your fork’s URL and `<new-project-name>` with your desired project directory name:
+    - Open GitHub Desktop or use Git on the command line.
+    - Clone your forked repository by replacing `<your-fork-url>` with your fork's URL:

 ```bash
 git clone <your-fork-url> <new-project-name>
 cd <new-project-name>
 ```

-3. **Set Up the Upstream Remote:**
+3. **Set Up Upstream Remote:**
-This connects your fork back to the original template repository, making it easy to pull in any updates:
+    - Connect your fork back to the original template repository so you can pull updates later:

 ```bash
 git remote add upstream https://github.com/<org-name>/project_template.git
 ```

+4. **Working in Databricks:**
+    - In Databricks, go to **Repos** in the sidebar.
+    - Click **Add Repo**, paste your fork's URL, and click **Create**.
+    - This will create a Git-backed folder in your Databricks workspace where you can edit notebooks and scripts directly.

+---

-### 2. Customizing the Template
+### 2. Customizing Your Fork

-Once you’ve cloned your fork, customize your project as needed:
+Once you’ve cloned your fork locally or added it as a repo in Databricks, customize it as follows:

 - **Add Your Models:**
-Place your specific models under `src/pyfiles/models/`.
+Place specific models under `src/pyfiles/models/`.
 - **Implement Utility Functions:**
 Add or update shared utilities in `src/pyfiles/utils/`.
 - **Develop Pipelines:**
-Use the `notebooks/pipelines/` directory for experimentation or pipeline development.
+Use `notebooks/pipelines/` for experimentation or pipeline development.
 - **Organize Your Data:**
-Organize your data under `data/models/`, following the same structure used in the template.
+Keep your data organized under `data/models/`, following the same structure used in the template.

+---

-### 3. Keeping Shared Files Updated
+### 3. Keeping Your Fork Updated with Template Changes

-To ensure that shared files (e.g., utility functions, abstract classes like `initialize.py` and `inference.py`) remain up to date with the improvements in the main template, follow these steps:
+To ensure that your fork stays up-to-date with changes made in the original template repository:

 1. **Fetch Updates from Upstream:**